bridge-protocol/bridge-passport-browser-extension/README.md

 # Installation
-- "npm i && npx webpack" (you can also use "npm run watch:dev")
+- "npm i && npx webpack" (you can also use "npm run watch")

 # Browser Installation
 ### Chrome and Chromium Based Browsers (Opera, Brave, etc)